yongagaelle/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-Write a script that prints the absolute path name of the current working directory. (file 0-current_working_directory)
+write a script that print the absolute path name file 0-current_working_directory